kdavidmoore/coffee-site/README.md

 # Coffee Site

 Wireframe for a marketing site built using Express.
-Uses Jade templating engine for Node.js, and also uses Bootstrap for navbar and styling.
+Uses Jade templating engine, and also uses Bootstrap for navbar and styling.

 ## Features
 * View marketing page